Two Factor Authentication (2FA) For WordPress

 As one of the more advanced 2FA plugins, Duo Two-Factor Authentication enables you to set up 2FA based on WordPress user roles.

 For example, you can require that Authors and Editors use 2FA to log in, while Subscribers just need to enter their password.

 Duo Two-Factor Authentication also provides various options for verification, including via SMS, a mobile app, or a phone call.

-Pros: This plugin supports user role configuration, and includes a wide range of verification methods.
+Pros: This plugin supports user role configuration, and includes various verification methods.

 Price: The free plugin enables 2FA for up to 10 users on your website, but you can increase that limit starting at $3 per user per month.

-Google Authenticator can be configured to require a username, password, and factor, or just a username and factor.
+miniOrange’s Google Authenticator can be configured to require a username, strong password, and factor, or just a username and factor.